cretusmukiza/cart-backend/README.md

 ```shell
 mvn package
 ```
+- You can also use build  image for this project ``troy12/app-retail-backend``
 - The project has docker-compose setup with the application and MYSQL database.
   To start the app on the local environment run the command
 ```shell